 Gran Turismo Sport

 We went nearly an entire console generation without a new Gran Turismo game, but it was worth the wait.
-Gran Turismo Sport is a tremendously detailed racing game complete with 4K, 60 frames per second, and HDR support on PlayStation 4 Pro, and cups sanctioned by the FIA racing body offer some of the fairest and most competitive multiplayer matches you’ll see anywhere.
+Gran Turismo Sport is a tremendously detailed racing game complete with 4K, 60 fps, and HDR support on PlayStation 4 Pro, and cups sanctioned by the FIA racing body offer some of the fairest and most competitive multiplayer matches you’ll see anywhere.

 Gran Turismo Sport comes with PlayStation VR support, as well, so you can marvel at the detail of the cars and see what it’s like to race at well over 100 MPH from the driver’s seat – if you aren’t too afraid to hit the gas.

 Read our full Gran Turismo Sport review

 Easily one of the best PS4 exclusives is Final Fantasy VII Remake.
 As the name suggests, it’s a remake of the 1997 original, but it also serves as a reimagining.
 Without getting into spoilers, the remake’s story is mostly what you remember from the PS One classic, but with many twists and turns.
 It features a compelling new take on combat, effectively blending real-time action with a new menu-based system that offers a diverse and unique way to take out enemies.

 As with most PS4 exclusives, it’s beautiful, features an engaging story, and has a fun gameplay loop.
 While some were disappointed with its linearity, others really enjoyed it, as it makes it easier to focus on the heart of the game’s story and wonderful characters.
 This game only covers a portion of the original — as a result, we’ll be getting at least one more game (possibly more) to round out the entire narrative.

 Read our full Final Fantasy VII Remake review